Flashing Lumia 640 Missing Reset Protection Key

 But those nice feastures of the Lumia 640 were not the motives to spend a couple of days to fix it.
 The problem with this Lumia was that it could not start up.
 The phone was booted and followed up with two cogs running making a circulous reset-bootup-cog running-sad face

 :(-reset status.
 I thought it is a fun journy to fix something my self.
 Mastering and simply practicing seems important and worth a try.

 Thankfully, someone on Reddit put together the problems in a picture below:

 - Searching, searching and re-researching:

 - All-in!
 Between having a nicely display clock and looking for a tutorial to by-pass the Reset Protection of the Lumia, I feel entitled to move the second option.
-I can access to the home screen of Lumia without a Reset Key.
+I can access to and ONLY to the home screen of Lumia without a Reset Key.

 Holding Power and Volume buttons -- until the phone vibrates to reset the phone: No luck, the phone started and returned to the circulous steps.More on how to reset phone hardreset.com.

 Hold the Power button to reset.
 When the phone vibrates, hold downs the Volume - until the Exclaimation Mark (!) appears.
 Then pushing with this sequence: Volume + >> Volume - >> Power >> Volume -.
 This time the phone restarted with a progessing bar and I thought that was it.
 A welcome screen showed up to set up the phone from the beginning: enter WiFi, location, language ... and the Microsoft account.
 Bingo, so I thought.
 I entered my account's credential several times and the message popped up indicates that the Reset Protection Status was not turned off and it can be turn off using the key (5 blank windows and about 25 characters needed)